aakashkumar001/spotify-clone/README.md

 ![Copy of Copy of Fullstack Twitter Clone](https://github.com/AntonioErdeljac/next13-spotify/assets/23248726/2722c7bd-2d8f-44a9-97b9-f2711a8d8b64)

-This is a repository for a Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, MongoDB, NextAuth.
+This is a repository for a Full Stack Spotify Clone with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL, Stripe

 [VIDEO TUTORIAL](https://youtu.be/2aeMRB8LL4o)